philipjoubert/greenplan/README.md

 Most of the files you want to modify are in the **source** folder.
 Don't make the mistake of editing files in the *build* folder.

+####SourceTree
+I use a program called [SourceTree](https://www.sourcetreeapp.com/) to manage repositories.
+There are alternatives but I'd recommend you stick with SourceTree.
+It also helps that it's free.

 ####Text Editor
 The best text editor is probably [Sublime Text](https://www.sublimetext.com/).
+The only problem is that Sublime costs $60.
+A free alternative is [https://atom.io/](https://atom.io/), and it's possibly as good as Sublime.

 1. Install Sublime Text
 2. Install [Package Control](https://packagecontrol.io/installation)